Openbravo: Current products

-Openbravo currently distributes Openbravo Commerce Cloud, a cloud-based SaaS unified commerce platform.
-The functionality offered by the platform covers both front and back office processes for the integration of all sales channels.
-Features such as a web and mobile point of sale, an integrated OMS engine, CRM & Clienteling functionalities and inventory management among others.
+Openbravo currently distributes Openbravo Commerce Cloud, a cloud-based software platform used by retail organizations to manage point-of-sale, inventory, and order management processes across multiple sales channels.

 Previous products (discontinued)

 Since its appearance in the market in 2006, Openbravo has launched different products that help to describe the evolution of the company.
 The following information is shown for historical purposes only, since all these products are no longer offered.

 Openbravo ERP

 Openbravo ERP was the first product launched by Openbravo.
 It was a web-based enterprise resource planning software for small and medium-sized companies that is released under the Openbravo Public License, based on the Mozilla Public License.
 The model for the program was originally based on the Compiere ERP program that is also open-source, released under the GNU General Public License version 2.
 As of January 2008, the program was among the top ten most active projects of SourceForge.

-With Openbravo ERP organizations can automate and register the most common business processes, in the fields: Sales, Procurement, Manufacturing, Projects, Finance, MRP and more.
-Numerous commercial extensions are available on the Openbravo Exchange which can be procured by users with a commercial edition of Openbravo ERP.
-This paid-for version offers additional functionality compared to the free Community Edition, among them integrated administration tools, a non-technical tool for updates and upgrades, access to Openbravo Exchange and a Service Level Agreement.
-The characteristic of the Openbravo ERP application is the green web interface through which users maintain company data in a web browser.
-Openbravo can also create and export reports and data to several formats, such as PDF and Microsoft Excel.
+Openbravo ERP was designed to support common business processes such as sales, procurement, finance, and manufacturing for small and medium-sized enterprises.
+The software supported optional commercial extensions and paid editions offering additional administrative and support features.
+The application featured a web-based user interface accessible through standard web browsers.

 Openbravo's Java-based architecture focuses on two development models: